Car and electric charger

 Battery electric vehicles (BEVs) and dedicated fuel cell electric vehicles (FCEVs) are the two types of cars that emit zero exhaust emissions.
 Dedicated fuel cell electric vehicles are cars powered by hydrogen.
 So, if you are looking to decrease your car tax, buy a BEV or FCEV.

-Your car tax also decreases with plug-in hybrid vehicles.
+Your road tax also decreases with plug-in hybrid electric vehicles (PHEV).
 The majority of PHEVs emit fewer than 50g/km of CO2 and this places them in the second cheapest car tax band.
 However, the amount does depend on when your car was registered.
 For example, if your PHEV was registered between 2008 and 2021, you’ll pay €170.
 If it was registered from 1 January 2021 onwards, car tax will be €140 per annum.

 As you can see, as emissions decrease, so too does the motor tax rate.
 This is a government incentive to get more people to buy cars with cleaner tailpipe emissions.